-A school's reform practices must take into account all stakeholders and student populations, and require a thorough examination of school culture.
+EDCS 5101.
+PLANNING, EXECUTING AND SUSTAINING REFORM INITIATIVES 3 CREDITS require a thorough examination of school culture.
 Through a series of high school-based case studies, this course will help participants understand how to establish a vision for their school that will influence school culture and ensure inclusion as they embark on new initiatives.